Sabbath Practices for People Busy in Ministry

 • to manage my house like a professional organizer

-• to spend time with God like a nun
+• to pray and contemplate God like a nun

 • to engage in the community like a college student